-Code zero identifies when the resources within Hamilton Paramedic Service are no longer able to keep pace with service demand and 911 events.
+Code zero occurs when the resources within Hamilton Paramedic Service are no longer able to keep pace with service demand and 911 events.

 Story behind the numbers

-There are two principal drivers that contribute to a code zero event.
-The first is a surge in events and/or responses within a short time frame that does not allow for paramedic resources to be replenished.
-The more prevalent factor is when paramedics are transporting patients to hospital and the hospital has not accepted care of the patient in a timely manner.
-This off-load delay results in reduced available ambulances in the community to respond to calls.
+There are two main factors which contribute to a code zero event.
+The first is a surge in events and/or responses within a short time frame which do not allow for paramedic resources to be replenished.
+The second factor occurs when paramedics transport patients to hospital and the hospital does not accept care of the patient in a timely manner.
+This offload delay results in reduced available ambulances in the community to respond to calls.

-HPS continues to collaborate with local hospitals to reduce ambulance off-load delays by working with a dedicated Registered Nurse (RN) to take responsibility of paramedics’ patients once arriving at the hospital.
-In addition to this, both HPS and the hospitals have been partnering to develop efficient processes in an effort to gain efficiencies within the hospital to increase flow through the institution resulting in room for patients in the Emergency Room (ER) once paramedics arrive.
+HPS continues to collaborate with local hospitals to reduce ambulance offload delays by working with a dedicated Registered Nurse (RN) to take responsibility of paramedic patients upon arrival at the hospital.
+In addition to this, both HPS and the hospitals have partnered to develop efficient emergency room work flow processes.
+The gains from this partnership will increase patient flow through the institution resulting in room for patients in the Emergency Room (ER) once paramedics arrive.